Professional Doctorate in International Business (DIB) specialisation Asia-Pacific (distance learning)

 economy, integration processes in Asia, Asian religions and its relationship with business, and Asian economic areas (Central Eurasia, Malay, Buddhist, Hindu, Sinic).
 Thus, a Doctoral student can apply creative solutions and make business decisions related to Asian markets.

-The Doctorate in Business in Asia-Pacific is part of the category of
+The Professional Doctorate in Business in Asia-Pacific is part of the category of

 Professional Doctorates in International Business (DIB), which have the dual aim of contributing to the knowledge and practice.

-Structure of the Doctorate in International Business (DIB)
+Structure of the Professional Doctorate in International Business (DIB)

 The Doctorate programme in International Business specialisation Asia-Pacific has three parts: